-- NEW!!
-In October of 2014 Governor Brown signed AB 1826 Chesbro (Chapter 727, Statutes of 2014), requiring businesses, including State Agencies, to recycle their organic waste on and after April 1, 2016, depending on the amount of organic waste they generate per week.
+- In October of 2014 Governor Brown signed AB 1826 Chesbro (Chapter 727, Statutes of 2014), requiring businesses, including State Agencies, to recycle their organic waste on and after April 1, 2016, depending on the amount of organic waste they generate per week.
 This law also requires that on and after January 1, 2016, local jurisdictions across the state implement an organic waste recycling program to divert organic waste generated by businesses, including State Agencies that meet the progressive thresholds.
-Learn more about AB 1826 and Mandatory Commercial Organics Recycling.
-Review the letter sent to all state agencies in August 2015.
+Learn more about AB 1826 and Mandatory Commercial Organics Recycling (MORe).
+Also, review the letter sent to all state agencies in August 2015.

 Report Due Dates

 - State Agency Waste Management Annual Report, due May 1 each year.
 The report is to include disposal tonnage and diversion activities from the previous calendar year.
 The Per Capita Disposal Measurement System Act (SB 1016, Wiggins, Public Resources Code Section 42920-42927, Statutes of 2008) changed the way state agencies and local governments measure their progress toward meeting the statutory waste diversion mandates.
 State agencies and large state facilities now use per capita disposal as an indicator of their compliance with the 50 percent waste diversion requirement.
 Compliance is also determined by diversion program implementation.
 For more information, see Understanding SB 1016 Solid Waste Disposal Measurement Act of 2008 For State Agencies.

 - State Agency Buy Recycled Campaign (SABRC) Annual Report, due October 31 each year.
 (Exception: The SABRC Annual Report for Fairs and Expositions is due by March 1 for the previous calendar year.)